Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/places/migration.md

-# Migration to AEPPlaces reference
+# Migrating to AEPPlaces reference

 This document is a reference comparison of AEPPlaces \(3.x\) APIs agains against their equivalent ACPPlaces \(2.x\) APIs.